 Require ALL previous items: Check this to require completion of ALL previous items within the selected boundary, not just the immediate previous item.

-Pro Tip: Most of the time, you’d select Course here to drip feed lessons within the course.
+Previous within…: Define the parent level boundary for “previous”.
+Options are generated from your content structures and show the parent levels, like “Course, Module, etc.”.
+Most of the time, you’d select Course here to drip feed lessons within the course.
 If the student reaches the last lesson within a course, the lesson of the next course won’t be unlocked on completion.

 Delay After Previous Completion (days): Add extra days after completing the previous item.
 For example, set to 3 to unlock each item 3 days after completing the previous one.